Scholarship for Campus courses

 How to apply

-Candidates applying for the Glen Hay Falconer Foundation Brewing Scholarships must include a completed application.
+Candidates applying for the Glen Hay Falconer Foundation Brewing Scholarship must include a completed application.
 On the form, applicants must indicate that they are applying for the “Glen Hay Falconer Foundation Scholarship”.

-All applicants must meet course/program requirements as listed on the Siebel Institute website and catalog.
+All applicants must meet the course requirements as listed on the Siebel Institute website and in the Siebel academic catalog.

 Additionally, please answer the following questions in essay format:

-- Please describe your career goals and relate how the Siebel course will help you meet these goals.
+- Please describe your career goals and relate how the Siebel "WBA Concise Course in Brewing Technology" will help you meet these goals.

 - The craft brewing industry has undergone many changes over the past decade with the rate of change accelerating in the last few years.
 Please describe the challenges and opportunities this has produced and how you will be a positive force in shaping the future of the industry.